thamilmaran-N/thamilmaran/README.md

 # Hi, I'm Thamilmaran
 ## About Me
-I am a Biomedical Engineering student with strong hands-on experience in designing and developing smart healthcare and assistive devices using embedded systems, sensors, and IoT technologies.
-I am passionate about solving real-world medical and patient-care problems through technology.
-I enjoy working at the device level, integrating hardware with software, and building real-time monitoring systems for healthcare applications.
+Final Year Biomedical Engineering student with strong hands-on experience in designing and developing smart healthcare and assistive devices using embedded systems, sensors, softwares and IoT technologies.Passionate about solving real-world medical and patient-care problems through technology.
+Sharping skills at the device level, integrating hardware with software, and building real-time monitoring systems for healthcare applications.
 ## Core Technical Skills
 ### 🔹 Embedded Systems & Hardware
 - Raspberry Pi Pico W